Governors and Delegates

 Outcomes:

-• Established Amazonas State REDD+ System structure and regulatory framework, including technical basis for quantifying the carbon stocks of forests, and a strategy for allocating the credit potential in different land categories in the Amazonas REDD+ System.
+- Established Amazonas State REDD+ System structure and regulatory framework, including the technical basis for quantifying forest carbon stocks and a strategy for allocating credit potential across land categories

-• Improved pilot REDD+ projects by improving engagement with local government and communities, and linkages to BioEconomy and other sustainable forest-based livelihoods.
+- Improved pilot REDD+ projects by strengthening engagement with local government and communities, and linking initiatives to the bioeconomy and other sustainable forest-based livelihoods

-• Developed case studies and best practice recommendations to inspire new business models for sustainable coffee and livestock production in southern Amazonas (Apuí) and obtained VCS certification for the Juma Reservation carbon project
+- Developed case studies and best-practice recommendations to inspire sustainable coffee and livestock business models in southern Amazonas (Apuí), and obtained VCS certification for the Juma Reserve carbon project

-• Developed a practical guide with five pillars that work to incorporate gender equality, youth, and vulnerable populations into state-wide socio-environmental public policies and projects
+- Developed a practical guide with five pillars to incorporate gender equality, youth, and vulnerable populations into statewide socio-environmental public policies and projects

-• Developed recommendations for socio-environmental safeguards for Amazonas’ REDD + system, based on participatory workshops with a target audience (traditional communities and Indigenous Peoples) and other local stakeholders.
+- Developed recommendations for socio-environmental safeguards for the Amazonas REDD+ system, based on participatory workshops with traditional communities, Indigenous Peoples, and other local stakeholders

 Local Partner: FAS – Fundação Amazonas Sustentável